stechnologies808/Obsidian-Valut/Customer Energy Resources/Jira Imports/HESD-285.md

 ---
 ticket_id: HESD-285
 title: CIT- Contractor Johnson Controls, user han.chan@jci.com, unable to start a new application.
 Han says this issue is still occurring and was not resolved from the original ticket.
 She said she's being taken to the page to start a new application.
 status: Closed
-created: '2023-12-11'
+created: 2023-12-11
 ticket_url: https://gridunity.atlassian.net/servicedesk/customer/portal/20/HESD-285
 project: hesd
 tags:
   - jira
   - ticket
   - closed
   - hesd
 updated: 2025-11-25T06:01
 last_synced: 2025-11-25T06:01
+Rank: 0
 ---

 # }:}